akvorado/akvorado/console/data/docs/02-configuration.md

 - `asn-database` tells the path to the ASN database
 - `country-database` tells the path to the country database
+- `optional` makes the presence of the databases optional on start (when not present on start, the component is just disabled)

 [MaxMind DB file format]: https://maxmind.github.io/MaxMind-DB/